Company Details

 Total Financial Loss: The total financial loss from these incidents is estimated to be $10 million.

-Detection and Response: The company detects and responds to cybersecurity incidents through an containment measures with employee fired, and communication strategy with informed affected patients, and communication strategy with the company immediately took strict actions and informed the affected patients and employee to be alerted., and incident response plan activated with breach investigation, incident response plan activated with law enforcement involvement, and third party assistance with law enforcement, and and remediation measures with breach notifications sent to affected patients, remediation measures with class action settlement process, and communication strategy with public disclosure, communication strategy with patient notifications via mail, communication strategy with court-approved settlement communications, and incident response plan activated with yes (delayed per law enforcement request), and law enforcement notified with yes (federal investigation ongoing), and containment measures with termination of employee (pre-incident), containment measures with delayed notification per law enforcement, and recovery measures with patient notifications sent by nuance on behalf of geisinger, and communication strategy with class action settlement notifications, communication strategy with public disclosure via legal proceedings..
+Detection and Response: The company detects and responds to cybersecurity incidents through an containment measures with employee fired, and communication strategy with informed affected patients, and communication strategy with the company immediately took strict actions and informed the affected patients and employee to be alerted., and incident response plan activated with breach investigation, incident response plan activated with law enforcement involvement, and third party assistance with law enforcement, and and remediation measures with breach notifications sent to affected patients, remediation measures with class action settlement process, and communication strategy with public disclosure, communication strategy with patient notifications via mail, communication strategy with court-approved settlement communications, and incident response plan activated with yes (delayed per law enforcement request), and law enforcement notified with yes (federal investigation ongoing), and containment measures with termination of employee (pre-incident), containment measures with delayed notification per law enforcement, and recovery measures with patient notifications sent by nuance on behalf of geisinger, and communication strategy with class action settlement notifications, communication strategy with public disclosure via legal proceedings, and third party assistance with international law enforcement partners (fbi, ukrainian cyber police, national police), and law enforcement notified with yes..

 Title: Geisinger Data Breach by Former Employee